 - Rescue: The Embassy Mission on the NES had four phases, of which the third was rappelling from the roof into the windows of the embassy.

 - Both campaigns in Modern Warfare begin with your character doing this, at the beginning of the missions "Crew Expendable" and "Charlie Don't Surf".
-Enemies also do it from helicopters throughout the game.
+Enemies also do it from helicopters throughout the game and in Modern Warfare 2 - the two games have an achievement for, respectively, shooting down a helicopter as enemies are roping out of it and killing a certain number of enemies doing so before they can hit the ground.

 - This is one way stormtroopers can enter a stage in LEGO Star Wars.